suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 <img src="{{ '/assets/images/res2.png' | relative_url }}" alt="Suyash Agarwal" style="width: 100%;">

 Hmm.
 The Naive Bayes (which has both waveform similarity and spatial information to work with) has a similar AUC to a method that only looks at waveform similarity.
 The latter also finds *more* matches, though this may just be because the spatial filtering step acts only to reduce the number of matches returned.

+### What is going wrong?

+To investigate this, I made a very specific plot (credit to Célian Bimbard for this idea).